ibaiul/url-shortener/README.md

 #### CI/CD
 The application is packed in a docker container and deployed using Jenkins pipelines.

+#### Kubernetes
+Kubernetes is used to host the application and its replicas, while traffic is served through an Nginx ingress.

 #### Monitoring
 Prometheus collects application metrics which I visualize using Grafana.